mccraigmccraig/deepstate/README.md

 ## A simple example

-A quite simple example, showing a synchronous action and an asynchronous action.
+A quite simple example, showing a synchronous state-only action and an asynchronous action.
 Clicks will result in consistent data however they are interleaved:

 ``` clojure
 (a/def-state-action ::inc-counter
   [state _action]

   (update state ::counter inc))

 (a.a/def-async-action ::inc-delay